-Amor fati conveys the idea that whatever happens – and regardless of whether we perceive it as good or bad – we should just accept it as it is.
+Amor fati conveys the idea that whatever happens – regardless of whether we perceive it as good or bad – we just need to accept it as it is.

-Similar to Buddhism, Stoicism teaches us that while we often can’t control external circumstances, the decision on how we then choose to respond to those circumstances is entirely ours.
+Similar to Buddhism, Stoicism teaches us that while we often can’t control external circumstances, how we choose to respond to those circumstances is entirely up to us.

 There's no way for us to avoid adversity.
-We have little power over the vast majority of things in life that upset us – whether that's the muppet who's blocking the traffic in our lane, or the doctor delivering the devastating diagnosis that our body's turned against itself.
-And it drives us nuts.
+Indeed, we have little power over the vast majority of things that upset us in life – the idiot blocking traffic in our lane or a doctor diagnosis.
+And that powerlessness can drive us nuts.

-There’s a famous story that illustrates an impressively Stoical approach to drama.
-On the 10th December 1914, Thomas Edison’s factory went up in flames.
+There’s a famous story that illustrates an impressively Stoical approach to these kinds of life dramas.
+One December evening in 1914, Thomas Edison’s factory went up in flames.
 By then he was already one of the world’s most celebrated inventors.
-Upon seeing the fires rage, he famously called out to his son: “Go get your mother and all her friends.
+Seeing the fires rage, he famously called out to his son: “Go get your mother and her friends.
 They’ll never see a fire like this again.”

 Legend has it that when his son told him he was mad, he calmly responded: “It’s all right.
 We’ve just got rid of a lot of rubbish.”

 You might assume that Edison was well-insured – he wasn't.
 He could have chosen hatred and anger as a response to seeing his life's work destroyed, but he did the opposite.
-By witnessing the fire objectively for what it really was – an event outside of his control – he was able to make the best of it.
-And just as well that he did, or we'd still be using gas lights and messenger pigeons.
+By witnessing the fire objectively for what it really was – an event outside of his control.
+Doing so, he was able to make the best of it.
+And be glad he did or we'd still be using gas lights and messenger pigeons.

-Amor fati urges us to look at life through a wider lens.
-Rather than identifying a situation as good or bad, we ask ourselves how we can make it helpful to us.
-We then seek to understand the valuable lessons that are hidden in every setback and how we can grow from them.
+Amor fati makes us look at life through a wider lens.
+Rather than identifying a situation as good or bad, we ask ourselves how we can make it helpful.
+We try and understand the valuable lessons that are hidden in every setback and how we can grow from them.

 Stoicism teaches us that our internal response is the only thing we truly have control over.
 Everything in the external world is highly uncertain.
-We may not feel good about what happens to us, but it’s through our subsequent thoughts and actions that we decide whether a mishap breaks us or helps us transcend as individuals.
+We may not feel good about what happens to us.
+But it’s through our subsequent thoughts and actions that we decide whether a mishap either breaks us or helps us transcend as individuals.

 What catches us by surprise hurts us double. – Seneca.